Last updated on February 11th, 2023

 Do you have any questions or comments?
 I would love to hear them.
 My favourite place to connect is on Instagram.

-You can also join my free community on Facebook to connect with more than 1,500 other athletes to ask questions, share wins and get support from me and my team!
+You can also join my free community on Facebook: Sports Nutrition for Teen Athletes, to ask questions and get support from my team and me!
 I hope to see you there.